philipturner/molecular-renderer/Sources/HardwareCatalog/Materials/HeatCapacity/README.md

 While trying to make sense of the mismatch between the quantum and classical models of heat capacity, I examined enthalpy.
 This is the energy entered into a system starting from the zero-point energy at 0 Kelvin.
 I converted the heat capacities from kT into zJ, integrated over temperature, then converted back into kT at the destination temperature.

 I think the line for silicon (yellow) is off by a factor of 2.
 I had to divide some stuff by 2 while converting molar heat capacity into atomic heat capacity for silicon carbide.
 1 carbon atom + 1 silicon atom = 1 molar unit, but 2 atoms.
 That Google Sheets formula may have carried over into the column for silicon data.
-If the yellow line is increased a factor of 2, the graph seems to make more sense.
+If the yellow line increases by a factor of 2, the graph seems to make more sense.
 The graph is not going to be regenerated, because it's considered irrelevant and is not maintenance worth investing time in.

 ![Material Enthalpies](./MaterialEnthalpies.png)